tucanlib/tucan-tools/README.md

 # Export your grades
 ... and start comparing yourself to other students.
 It's a totally sane thing to do.

-Outputs the difference of your grades to the grades of the others.

 You can also export the Vorlesungszeichnis of the current semester (see below).

-There is also a script to automatically watch for grade changes, see [agent/README.md](agent/README.md).
-This is useful when you want to be the first to post on Facebook that some grades are in TuCan :smile:

 ```bash
 # Needed: python3 and pip3 or pip.exe or whatever, and: